Multiscale Multi-Type Spatial Bayesian Analysis for High-Dimensional Data with Application to Wildfires and Migration: Simulation

 \section{Simulation}

 We include a simulation study to illustrate the high inferential and computational performance of our model relative to the BHM that does not leverage discrepancy (or feedback) error.
 This is done to illustrate that the consequence of including this non-standard term has small practical impact on inferences, but provides enormous computational benefits.
 We consider both the setting where discrepancy is not present (i.e., $\delta_m=0$) and the setting where discrepancy is present (i.e., $\delta_m\neq 0$).
-In particular, for both settings, we fit our model with discrepancy term in (\ref{eq:datamodel}) via the EPR framework based on Theorem 1, and fit the model in (\ref{eq:datamodel}) assuming $\delta_m=0$ via MCMC.
+In particular, for both settings, we fit our model with discrepancy term in (\ref{eq:datamodel}) based on Equation (\ref{eq:GCM:DT}), and fit the model in (\ref{eq:datamodel}) assuming $\delta_m=0$ via MCMC.

 We generate data on a $20\times 20$ equally spaced point-referenced locations over the unit square (i.e., $[0,1]\times[0,1]$).
-Areal data are defined on 225 irregular regions over the spatial domain whose union forms the unit square.
+Areal data are defined on 225 irregular regions over the spatial domain whose union forms the unit square as done in \citet{ZB24}, which is seen in Figure~\ref{fig:simpanel}.
 The covariates are extracted from the real data by placing a $20\times 20$ square within the boundary of California so that $\boldsymbol{x}(\boldsymbol{s}_i)$ corresponds directly, one-to-one, to the covariates from the real data.
-The true value of $\beta_m$ is set equal to the posterior means of fixed effects obtained by fitting the BHM with discrepancy term via EPR to the real data.
+The true value of $\beta_m$ is set equal to the posterior means of fixed effects obtained by fitting the BHM with discrepancy term to the real data.
 The random effects (i.e., $\boldsymbol{\eta}_m$) are assumed Gaussian with mean zero and covariance $\boldsymbol{I}_r$.
 We use Gaussian radial basis functions and choose $r=50$ equally spaced knots using the \textit{cover.design} function in the R package \textit{fields}.
+The fine-scale term is assumed Gaussian with mean zero and the variance is chosen so that the signal-to-noise ratio is large, and equal to 20.
+Similarly, for a given $i$ and $j$, the parameters $\sigma_{1i}^{2}$ and $\sigma_{2j}^{2}$ are chosen to produce signal-to-noise ratios $SNR_{i}$ and $SNR_{j}$.
+The values of $SNR_{i}$ and $SNR_{j}$ are uniformly drawn from 1 to 10.
+These specifications define the model that generates the data without a discrepancy parameter.